NordVPN Black Friday Banner

 The Netflix library is locationally determined, meaning if you were to travel overseas and log in to your account, you’d have access to the library based on that location.
 Certain licensed titles may still be available that are identical to the Australian library, but the only thing you can count on is that Netflix’s original programming, movies and TV series, will be available in every region in which Netflix is available.

 Binge is exclusively for use in Australia, which means you can only access the content in Australia on supported devices (unless you have a VPN service that hasn’t been blocked).
 Under normal circumstances, select Netflix content can be streamed in up to 4K quality.
-At this stage, Binge streams at a maximum quality of HD, with no immediate plans to branch out to 4K resolution.
+Binge launched with no 4K streaming but added a premium Ultra High Definition tier in late 2023.

 Both Binge and Netflix have a similar approach to a multi-tiered pricing structure that, the more you pay, unlocks additional streams and higher fidelity.

-• Netflix Basic with Ads costs $7.99 per month for one SD stream and no offline download devices
+• Netflix Basic with Ads costs $7.99 per month for two HD 1080p streams and two offline download devices and ad breaks

-• Netflix Standard costs $18.99 per month for two HD streams and two offline download devices.
+• Netflix Standard costs $18.99 per month for two HD 1080p streams and two offline download devices with no ads

-• Netflix Premium costs $25.99 per month for four (up to) 4K streams and four offline download devices.
+• Netflix Premium costs $25.99 per month for four 4K Ultra High Definition streams and four offline download devices with no ad breaks

-Binge has three plans, all of which revolve around a mix of simultaneous streams at SD or HD quality.
+Binge has three plans, all of which revolve around a mix of simultaneous streams at HD or 4K quality.

 Currently, Binge doesn’t offer the option to save and view content offline.